AlexisGrishkevich/AlexisGrishkevich/README.md

 #include <iostream>

 int main() {
-  std::cout << "Hi, I'm a beginner C++ Software Developer.
-I studied the C++ programing "
+  std::cout << "Hi, I'm Alex.
+I'm a C++ Software Developer and I like what I do.\n"
-            << "language on my own and passed a course from the IT-Academy.\n"
             << "At the moment I study at the Faculty of Mechanics and Mathematics of "
             << "the Belarusian State University, majoring in the Mathematics and "
-            << "Information Technology .\n"
+            << "Information Technology.\n"
-            << "I draw knowledge from related specialties and learning professional "
+            << "In my work, I draw knowledge from related specialties, learning "
+            << "professional literature and MIPT courses.
+Reading stuff and "
+            << "practicing while implementing what I have learned.\n"
-            << "literature.
-I combine logic and analytics and fully charged to work!\n"
+            << "I combine logic and analytics and fully charged to work!\n";

-            << "I want to join a team of professionals, develop software and be useful in "
-            << "achieving the goals set by the company.\n";
+  return 0;
 }
 ```